10Electra/MSc-Project/notes.md

 - not necessarily using BiNI, using inspiration... modified code
 - alltracker

+- Forget about trying to make the error model like MoGe
+- Make a new simple error model and generator
+  - Segment error, linear or quadratic?
+  - Edge error?
+- Discuss proper error modelling as future work

 ## Ideas for future works

 - Diffusion for point-shifting